Coffee Shed Stabilization Part 1

 Besides the old post replacement work, I rebuilt each wall of the enclosed half with new 4x4's and 2x4's.
 I added angled braces to improve rigidity of the walls.
 To get that old look I burned all new wood with a torch to make them blend in with the old wood plus used A LOT of Copper Brown wood preservative on every piece of wood I could.
 I had ideas of where I wanted to place windows so I planned accordingly when installing girt 2x4's which I planned to use as the lower track for sliding windows - like 2 of the old originals that slid on horizontal 2x boards.

 Peeling off the siding in a single-wall building is risky.
 What little shear strength you had from the intact siding starts to diminish.
 To minimize the danger of collapse or sagging, before removing siding I first inserted new 4x4 posts (on new pier stones) inside the siding at corners and in between and made sure the top plate (or whole building...) was not going to move when I started pulling siding.
-So after bracing the building corners/walls in question the process was:
+So after bracing the building corners/walls in question the basic process was:

-2. set the footing stone.
+3. set the footing stone.
 Get a measurement for post length.

-3. drop plumb bob from mark on top plate where the edge of the new post will be. be.
+4. drop plumb bob from mark on top plate where the edge of the new post will be. be.
 Mark 4 corners of post on pier stone, flatten with masonry chisel if necessary.
 Drill a center hole 5" deep, insert 10" rebar pin.

-4. Drill bottom of post.
+5. Drill bottom of post.
 Soak in Copper Brown.
 Drop the drilled and treated post onto the pin.
 Swing top of post into position, jack up a little if nec, then lower jack to put some pressure on new post, secure the post to the beam, and remove jack.

-5. Repeat.
+6. Repeat.
 12 posts were added around the perimeter of the enclosed area.

 Siding shortage: